And this is your undocumented anchor man here for the whole show.

 That's still an open question.

-That's that's that's the way we are.
+That's the way we are.

 We're easing gently into the new dawn of the Obama era.

-Mark Stein in for Rush, rush back Monday, 1800-282-2882.
+Mark Stein in for Rush, Rush Back Monday, 1-800-282-2882.

 It's complete nonsense.

-It's this kind of incremental uh distortions, small incremental distortions uh of market capitalism, like this whatever it's called, the Community Reinvestment Act, uh which uh came in thirty years ago, basically to give people who wouldn't qualify for mortgages uh mortgages, basically to destroy the relationship of uh destroy risk assessment, which is the foundation of capitalism.
+It's this kind of incremental distortion, small incremental distortions of market capitalism, like this, whatever it's called, the Community Reinvestment Act, which came in 30 years ago, basically to give people who wouldn't qualify for mortgages mortgages.

-You want to start a business, you want to buy a home, and you go, uh no, I was thinking of spending it on Coke and hookers.
+And you go, no, I was thinking of spending it on Coke and hookers.

 That's risk assessment.